LINE OPERATIONS SAFETY AUDIT (LOSA) |

 downsides will be recorded in incident reports.

-1.2.7 Normalized deviance is further
+1.2.7 Normalized deviance is

-reportable events.
-If operational personnel are continuously
+indeed reportable events.
+If operational personnel are

-exposed to substandard managerial practices, poor working
+continuously exposed to substandard managerial practices,

-recognize such factors as reportable problems?
+they recognize such factors as reportable problems?

-1.2.8 Thus, incident reporting cannot
+1.2.8 Thus, incident reporting

-failures in aviation and how remedial strategies can be
+or failures in aviation and how remedial strategies can be

 improved to enhance human performance.
 Incident reporting